awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* string

-For Grants This is the consumer account that you're granting cross account access.
+- *Default:* No account ID is used.

-For Consumers
+For cross-account grants, this is the consumer account ID.

-This pertains to the producer's account.
-This is only used if producer is a different account.
+For cross-account consumers, this is the producer account ID.

 ---